Step 2: Evaluation

 <figure><img src="/files/2Sm77qXIxwJgYprmb9rI" alt=""><figcaption></figcaption></figure>

-After starting the evaluation, jurors will be presented with randomly ordered screenshots of the search results, texts of the AI generated answers and search engine result pages (SERPs) collected by RAT (on the right).
+After starting the evaluation, jurors will be presented with your pre survey and afterwards with your randomly ordered screenshots of the search results, texts of the AI generated answers and search engine result pages (SERPs) collected by RAT (on the right).
 They come along with your defined task and questions (on the left).
+At the conclusion, the jurors will receive your post-survey.

 **Assessment interface with search result:**